-In a joint venture with H.J.
-Russell, Heery provided construction phase program management services for Phase I of Fulton County Library System’s Capital Improvement Plan.
+CBRE | Heery, in joint venture with H.J.
+Russell, provided construction phase program management services for Phase I of Fulton County Library System’s Library Building Program.
 The team was responsible for writing RFPs and contracts for 10 architects, 10 construction managers at-risk, special consultants for FF&E, wayfinding, technology, and geotechnical/materials testing/special inspections.
 The team was also responsible for writing building systems standards, a construction procedures manual, and LEED implementation plan; performing test-fits for site selection; and providing cost models, scheduling, and investigation of permit requirements.
 Phase I of the program included eight new libraries and two expanded libraries, all incorporating sustainable design, and construction features.
-Phase 2 included a new central library.

 8 new libraries (155,000 SF); 2 library renovations (81,000 SF)

 Metro Atlanta Chamber of Commerce 2016 E3 Award, Environment; CMAA - SAC 2017 Project Achievement Award - Renovation/Modernization for Constructed Value less than $20M, Auburn Avenue Research Library; CMAA - SAC 2017 Project Achievement Award - Program Management Services for a Renovation Modernization, Auburn Avenue Research Library; CMAA-SAC 2018 Project Achievement Award - Public Buildings – New Construction category, Atlanta-Fulton County Library System Capital Improvement Program Phase I.